 Springfield Chamber of Commerce Entry for Springfield in the Oregon Blue Book Municipalities and communities of Lane County, Oregon, United States

-Springfield, Oregon - Cities in Oregon - Populated places established in 1848 - Cities in Lane County, Oregon - 1848 establishments in Oregon Territory - Populated places on the Willamette River
+Categories: Springfield, Oregon - Cities in Oregon - Populated places established in 1848 - Cities in Lane County, Oregon - 1848 establishments in Oregon Territory - Populated places on the Willamette River